xelemir/Amogus-Dino-Game/README.md

 "z" turns on developer mode.
 This draws lines between the character and the obstacle to help you understand how the obstacle detection works.<br>
 "t" turns off developer mode.<br>

-Important: When the bot is turned on you and you want to use another mode simultaneously, you must press "space" a few times to make sure the bot works properly.